 The Debian users' list currently has reams and reams of posts, mostly furious, about the change to systemd.
 A switch to BSD is quite often suggested as an escape route but that wasn't my reason for thinking about it.
 I've got used to systemd on Arch, and although I don't find it better than sysvinit I can live with it.
 But I like the BSD philosophy.
 The notion of having the system as an integrated whole rather than a lot of bolted-together packages as in Linux is attractive.

 , with mixed results.
 The ports system didn't work too well and for this and other reasons I decided to stick with Linux.
 Recently I had another go with the new version of FreeBSD (10.0), hoping it would be better, but it was if anything worse.
 Getting X to work was particularly annoying; I did get it running more or less as I wanted it but each time I tried to close it or change to a text terminal it locked up the computer and I needed to do a hard reset.
 The reviewer on Distrowatch

 (Why not try PC-BSD, you ask, since that is FreeBSD for the desktop?
 Because this would install a desktop environment (Gnome, KDE etc.) by default, which I don't want.
 I'd need to mess around a lot to get things as I want them, so why not start with native FreeBSD?)

 .
 It suggested that OpenBSD can, in fact, be useful as a desktop, at least if you don't want anything too fancy (that's me).
 So I decided to try it out.

 OpenBSD was probably the easiest OS to install that I've ever tried.
-By simply following the defaults I found myself, after about 15 minutes, with a working system including X
+By simply following the defaults (except to install the uk keyboard) I found myself, after about 15 minutes, with a working system including X

 Installing third-party applications such as Firefox was equally easy.
 OpenBSD does have ports via a scheme borrowed from FreeBSD, but you don't need to use them since all the ported stuff also exists on OpenBSD as packages, and you are encouraged to use those instead of ports.
 (You only need ports when you want to modify a supplied program.)
 I found that nearly everything I wanted existed as a package so getting my system into order was pretty easy.